Workers’ Compensation Attorneys Serving New Jersey

 Our firm has been representing injured people throughout New Jersey since 1927, and our nearly 100 years of providing a service to our community has given us elite experience to use on your behalf.
 Our firm has successfully represented thousands and thousands of injured workers, and our team of worker’s compensation attorneys and support staff are there for you at any time to help guide you through the process.
 Don’t go it alone.
 We truly care about injured people and getting them the treatment and compensation they deserve.

 You may hear that you don’t need a lawyer to file a workers’ compensation claim.
 Technically, that’s true, but the reality is that not having a lawyer makes it easier for the insurance companies to deny you benefits.
 Insurance companies have lawyers looking out for their best interests.
 You need a work injury attorney who is only thinking about what’s best for you.

 Since our firm began doing business in 1927, our focus has been on helping injured workers get the treatment they need to get better and the benefits they need to get by.
 We know how employers and their insurance companies try to avoid their responsibility and pay injured workers less.
 Our attorneys know how to fight the insurance companies and get results.

 If you were hurt at work, learn more about how we can help.
 Contact us to schedule a free consultation with one of our workers’ compensation attorneys.
 We’ll review the details of your accident, answer your questions and explain your options.
 Then we can get to work to help you get the benefits you deserve.
-Our offices are located in Shrewsbury and Freehold.
+Our offices are located in Shrewsbury, Freehold and Newark, NJ.